-Since its inception in 2008, the Commercial Vehicle Interdiction Unit has made over 340 significant seizures.
+Commercial vehicles continue be utilized by drug smugglers, human traffickers, and other criminal enterprises.
+The AZDPS CVE Program has deployed an Interdiction Unit since 2008.
+In that time the unit has made over 340 significant seizures.
 These include 97 commercial vehicles, 77,600 pounds of marijuana, 202 pounds of heroin, 1,973 pounds of cocaine 684 pounds of methamphetamine and 21 million dollars in U.S. currency.
+Staffing shortages have necessitated that AZDPS employ a different model to address criminal interdiction going forward.
+Rather than a full-time squad, a bureau level sergeant will lead a team of troopers from both CVE districts to conduct regular criminal interdiction details.